2022 Annual Report to Congress

 The work of the Community Preventive Services Task Force complements that of the U.S. Preventive Services Task Force (USPSTF) which makes recommendations about the effectiveness of clinical preventive services and health promotion.
 Taken together, the recommendations of the two task forces provide our nation with knowledge of how health is improved by prevention in both clinical and community settings.

-The 11th Annual Report to Congress on High-Priority Evidence Gaps for Clinical Preventive Services calls attention to high-priority research gaps related to health equity from recent recommendations on cardiovascular disease and cancer prevention.
-This report is part of the Task Force’s long-standing commitment to advancing health equity.
+The 12th Annual Report to Congress on High-Priority Evidence Gaps for Clinical Preventive Services calls attention to high-priority research gaps related to promoting healthy behaviors throughout life.
+The report reinforces the Task Force’s commitment to improving health equity by highlighting research gaps specific to high-risk populations.